 (ii) Regulation of activities: regulation ranges from site-specific actions to the application of the Code of Good Agricultural Practice (Welsh Government 2013).
-Frequent activities subject to regulation by Act are the protection of Scheduled Ancient Monuments (Ancient Monuments and Archaeological Areas Act 1979), (Hill Farming Act 1946 and controlled burning The Heather and Grass (Burning) Regulations 2008).
-In additional local schemes may be in place for particular purposes, for example, controls on the exercise of sporting rights to conserve Black Grouse numbers.
+Frequent activities subject to regulation by acts are the protection of Scheduled Ancient Monuments (Ancient Monuments and Archaeological Areas Act 1979), (Hill Farming Act 1946 and controlled burning (The Heather and Grass (Burning) Regulations 2008).
+In addition local schemes may be in place for particular purposes, for example, controls on the exercise of sporting rights to conserve Black Grouse numbers.
+Other regulation relates to animal health such as EU directive (64/432/EEC) on animal health and The Animal Health Act 1981 and the Tuberculosis (Wales) Order 2011.

-(iii) Regulation within schemes: in particular compliance with BPS requirements for all agricultural land and compliance with any voluntary scheme requirements such as Glastir which is subject to individual scheme and cross compliance rules.
-Commoners also participate in private funded schemes, by contract with associated outcomes and rules which are agreed at the outset.
+(iii) Regulation within schemes: in particular compliance with the BPS requirements for all agricultural land and compliance with any voluntary scheme requirements such as Glastir, which is subject to individual scheme and cross compliance rules.
+Commoners also participate in private funded schemes, by contract with associated outcomes and rules that are agreed at the outset.